riscv/sail-riscv/doc/ReadingGuide.md

   appropriate access fault.
 This file also contains definitions that are used in the weak memory concurrency model.

-- `riscv_vmem.sail` describes the S-mode address translation.
-It contains the definitions and processing of the page-table entries and their various permission and status bits, the specification of page-table walks, and the selection of the address translation mode.
+- The `riscv_vmem_*.sail` files describe the S-mode address translation.  `riscv_vmem_common.sail` contains the definitions and processing of the page-table entries and their various permission and status bits.  `riscv_vmem_sv32.sail`, `riscv_vmem_sv39.sail`, and `riscv_vmem_sv48.sail` contain the specifications for the corresponding page-table walks, and `riscv_vmem_rv32.sail` and `riscv_vmem_rv64.sail` describe the top-level address translation for the corresponding architectures.

 - Files matching `riscv_insts_*.sail` capture the instruction definitions and their assembly language formats.
 Each file contains